-Finally, Fig. 5 shows the two-dimensional plots of the detection results given by the proposed LbL-AD algorithm and the OSPRX algorithm for all the considered datasets together with the ground truth.
-It is visually demonstrated that our proposal is able to capture in a very precise way all the anomalies present in a given HSI independently of the characteristics of the background and of the anomalies present in the scene under analysis, and also showing that the visual result provided by the LbL-AD algorithm is very similar to the one provided by the OSPRX as it was already demonstrated with the results shown in Table II.
+Finally, Figure 5 illustrates the two-dimensional plots of the detection results given by the proposed LbL-AD algorithm and the OSPRX algorithm for all the considered data sets together with the ground truth.
+It is visually demonstrated that our proposal is able to capture in a very precise way all the anomalies present in a given hyperspectral image independently of the characteristics of the background and of the anomalies present in the scene under analysis, and also showing that the visual result provided by the LbL-AD algorithm is very similar to the one provided by the OSPRX as it was already demonstrated with the results displayed in Table II.